gearglow/ReptiliaWithATwist/Reptilia With A Twist.md

-Janet, it turned out, was a hyper-evolved sentient interface to the sum total of all knowledge in the universe, and very friendly too.
+Janet, it turned out, was a hyper-evolved sentient interface to the sum total of all knowledge in the universe, and an absolute sweetheart too.
 Between the three of them, a plan was soon formed.

+"Just sign here, here, and here," Janet said, handing Harry a contract detailing the whole thing.
+"This should keep the Judge happy."